Exception Handling

 }

-Method-level annotation: @Valid validates any type (primitive, simple, or POJO) when placed on a method parameter
+Method parameter-level: @Valid validates any type (primitive, simple, or POJO) when placed on a POJO field or method parameter

 @RequestMapping